Did you know that Milford Schools has a Community Bulletin Board? Yup!

 The Cincinnati Museum Center visited our 4th graders at Meadowview Elementary yesterday to kick off some hands-on trading fun!
 Students explored how Native Americans and early settlers exchanged goods, learning the value of items like chocolate, mirrors, and games that were once considered luxuries.
 They also discovered how beaver furs played an important role as a key trading resource!

-9 days ago, Milford Schools
+4 months ago, Milford Schools

 A boy reaching for a toy